Wharfiggle/ScrabbleProject/README.txt

+Formal Language Project created by: Derek Kedrowski, Elijah, and Evan

 To run, open the ScrabbleProject/ScrabbleProject folder in vscode, install the required extensions, click on one of the .cs files, then hit the expand arrow on the play button at the top right and click "Run project associated with this file."